 Hugging Face

 A platform and library providing thousands of pre-trained models, primarily for NLP tasks.
-It simplifies using state-of-the-art models.
+It simplifies using current frontier NLP models.

-Building chatbots, text summarizers, and sentiment analysis tools.
+Building chatbots, text summarizers, sentiment analysis tools, and translation pipelines.

 spaCy